Coronavirus Travel Restrictions Advice

 Airlines and tour operators are changing their terms and conditions in light of the Coronavirus and many are offering changes to change dates at no extra or minimal cost to you.

 Should we be travelling during the Coronavirus COVID-19 pandemic?

 Prices have been cut across all areas of travel and tourism.
-There are great bargains to be had out there.
+There are great bargains out there.
 No is the chance to arrange that dream holiday you could never afford.

 However, there are so many risks to travelling right now and not just the obvious one of contracting coronavirus or spreading it to someone else.

 Countries could shut their borders without warning.
-You could be left stranded with no way of getting home.
+This could leave you stranded with no way of getting home.
 If there is a way of getting out, you could end up paying an arm and a leg to do so and there is no guarantee that your travel insurance provider will cover your costs.
 If fact, you can kind of bet that they won’t.